Giants win on Yaz's tiebreaking double in 8th, top Mets 5-4

-SAN FRANCISCO — Joc Pederson scored from first base on Mike Yastrzemski’s one-out double in the eighth inning, sending the San Francisco Giants to a 5-4 win over the New York Mets on Sunday.
+“Against a good team like the Mets, you win a couple of games in a row to finish the series, it certainly gives you a chance to ride that momentum into the next series,” Giants manager Gabe Kapler said.

+Pederson missed nine games with inflammation in his right wrist, and San Francisco went 2-7 in his absence.

-Yastrzemski followed with a line drive into right-center, and a sliding Pederson beat the relay to the plate.
+He started the winning rally with a one-out walk against Drew Smith (1-1).
+Yastrzemski followed with a line drive into right-center, and a sliding Pederson beat the relay to the plate, rolling over as he scored.

+“Yaz came up with a huge hit and put it in the gap,” Pederson said.
+“I knew that their pitching’s been good the whole series, so (you) have to take advantage of an opportunity that we got.
+It was a good send by (third base coach Mark Hallberg).”

-Thairo Estrada hit his fourth home run for the Giants.
-San Francisco, which entered with the third-lowest winning percentage in the National League, won its second straight against New York to split the four-game series.
+Thairo Estrada hit his fourth home run for the Giants, who won consecutive games for the first time this season to split the four-game series.
+San Francisco entered with the third-lowest winning percentage in the National League.

 Touted rookie Francisco Álvarez hit his second major league home run and first this year, which marked the first extra-base hit by a Mets catcher this season.